asterinas/asterinas/docs/src/ostd/a-100-line-kernel.md

 use alloc::sync::Arc;
 use alloc::vec;

-use aster_frame::cpu::UserContext;
+use ostd::cpu::UserContext;
-use aster_frame::prelude::*;
+use ostd::prelude::*;
-use aster_frame::task::{Task, TaskOptions};
+use ostd::task::{Task, TaskOptions};
-use aster_frame::user::{ReturnReason, UserMode, UserSpace};
+use ostd::user::{ReturnReason, UserMode, UserSpace};
-use aster_frame::mm::{PageFlags, PAGE_SIZE, Vaddr, FrameAllocOptions, VmIo, VmMapOptions, VmSpace};
+use ostd::mm::{PageFlags, PAGE_SIZE, Vaddr, FrameAllocOptions, VmIo, VmMapOptions, VmSpace};

-/// The kernel's boot and initialization process is managed by Asterinas Framework.
+/// The kernel's boot and initialization process is managed by Asterinas OSTD.
 /// After the process is done, the kernel's execution environment
 /// (e.g., stack, heap, tasks) will be ready for use and the entry function
 /// labeled as `#[aster_main]` will be called.